GLOSSARY @F-L-O-W

 epigenetic5 (e5)

-cultural transmission, which he named a meme.
-There are
+analogous unit for cultural transmission, which he named a meme.
+There

 taxonomy.

-is a unit of meaning embodied in language, ideas, beliefs,
+– a meme is a unit of meaning embodied in language, ideas, beliefs, any

-any sensory mode, action, practices, all forms of
+sensory mode, action, practices, all forms of meaningful human

 “something made by imitation.”